 First, ensure that your potential surface is made from a material that is not slippery when wet.
-Also, the surface should be sloped away from the pool to stop rainwater carrying dirt back into the pool.
+Also, the surface should be sloped away from the pool to stop rainwater from carrying dirt back into the pool.

-Good quality pavers are not only cost effective but are low maintenance and slip resistant.
+Good quality pavers are not only cost-effective, but are low maintenance and slip resistant.

 Natural stone pavers also have the added benefit of being easy to clean and retain their colour over many years, particularly when a sealer has been used.
 Regular sweeping with a stiff brush will do the trick to remove dust and leaves.
-For hard to remove stains opt for a mix of chlorine and water.
+For hard-to-remove stains, opt for a mix of chlorine and water.

-Brick pavers are an excellent choice if you’re looking for something that is virtually heat resistant.
+Brick pavers are an excellent choice if you’re looking for something that is virtually heat-resistant.

 Stone, concrete and brick are the main types of pavers available.
 So what’s the difference?
 Essentially, stone pavers are made from a variety of natural minerals, whereas concrete and brick pavers are made from a mix of raw materials.
 Natural stone adds a touch of class and elegance and its natural, durable finish makes it an ideal choice for pool surrounds.
 Being versatile, natural stone can be cut into many different sizes.
 Concrete and brick also have their benefits.
 The colour selection is very broad and holds for a long time.
 They are also cheaper to produce.